4. Reconnect With Your “Why.”

-If you can find purpose in the way you spend your days, you’re more likely to connect to the work you do, and reduce stress surrounding it.
+If you can find purpose in the way you spend your days, you’re more likely to connect to the work you do and reduce the stress surrounding it.

 If you’re having a bad day at work (as everyone does), take a minute to send a text to a friend, family member, or spouse.
 Let someone know that today is not your day.

 Connecting with loved ones in and of itself can help increase your mood and remind you of what you value in life.
 Keeping the things in life that matter most to you in perspective even when you feel like a cog in the wheel can help you feel less stressed at work, and maybe even happier and more productive.

 Stress is inevitable.
 But letting it ruin your work life, your mood, and your life outside of the office is not.
 Take stock of how stressed you feel on a daily basis, and be curious about devising a strategy for yourself to manage it.

 Always remember that managing stress is not a luxury reserved for the wealthy; it’s a critical investment in yourself.